UMP 135x40 [M10+M12] GW F600 Lina / N38 - search holder

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that tiny parts of these products are able to hinder the diagnostic process after entering the body.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these magnets are able to hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.